It’s Time to Choose Your Vegetable Plants!

 Lemon Squash – these are by far my favorite yellow summer squash.
 They are an heirloom variety, and the plant produces round yellow fruit approximately the size of a lemon.
 I found that the skins don’t get as tough as the crookneck variety, and these are an excellent size for frying.
 Like most squash, you are looking at 50-55 days to mature.
 Trust me – on day 50, I’m already pulling out my oil and frying pan!

-This is just a short list of what I would consider the basic garden plants.
-Most of these can be grown in pots as well, which makes them suitable for sunny apartment balconies, patio gardens, or homes with very small yards.
+This is just a short list of vegetable plants I would choose for garden.
+Most of these vegetable plants grow well in pots as well, which makes them suitable for sunny apartment balconies, patio gardens, or homes with very small yards.
 Regardless of what you plant, I strongly advocate everyone growing at least one vegetable plant if they are able.
 There is nothing like biting into fresh food that you grew yourself.

 I do have one question, though.
 Gary?
 With all my research, I find very little y’all can grow up North.
 What DO you eat fresh from your gardens?????